 Significance of the Research

 Racial Reconciliation has assumed the posture of two differing racial groups getting along from the damage caused by racism.
 This assumption suggests there is resolve between the two different cultural groups.
-The challenge involved understanding racial reconciliation in the United States is determined by the standard of whiteness rather than a standard of equity.
+The challenge involved understanding that racial reconciliation in the United States is determined by the standard of whiteness rather than equity.
 While equality has often been presented as a fantasy.

 CHAPTER 2: REVIEW OF LITERATURE